Message us or call us on

 +44 1273 676 712

 Fearless penguins, rotund seals, drifting icebergs and pristine wilderness.
-An expedition cruise to the last continent is the pinnacle of a lifetime’s travel for many; this carefully chosen small ship cruise will do justice to your dream.
+An expedition cruise to the last continent is the pinnacle of a lifetime’s travel for many; this carefully chosen small ship cruise across the Drake Passage will do justice to your dream.

 Land in Buenos Aires today.
 On arrival you are collected by your guide and taken to your charming small hotel in either the Palermo or Las Canitas area.
 Despite being close to the centre of the city, these barrios are quiet, leafy and green with lots of pavement cafes.
 Relax after your journey and stretch your legs this afternoon, before strolling to one of the restaurants nearby for supper.

 Spend this morning in the company of your own private guide who can take you on and off the beaten track in this lively and beautiful city.
 You will have a car at your disposal, but we recommend getting out and walking for some of the tour.
 Rather than follow a specific route, you basically just let them know what sorts of things you like to see and they can take you.
 This afternoon you might like to explore the enormous and rather lovely Recoleta cemetery.

 Arrive in Patagonia as you fly south onto the island of Tierra del Fuego and the world’s most southerly city.
 On arrival transfer to your small friendly hotel on the shores of the Beagle Channel a couple of kilometres outside the main town.
 This afternoon you have time to explore - your hosts are very knowledgeable and will help you to make the most of your time here.